 If you select the 'Amount' tab in the right-hand panel, you switch the panel to the Picomole calculator.
 Based on the protein currently selected in the Protein Explorer, you can on this page calculate the weight of a given amount (pMol/nMol/ μ Mol) or vice versa.
-Start by selecting the conversion type among the Mass conversion radio buttons, then type in the amount to be converted in the top edit box, and finally read off the converted amount in the bottom edit box.
-The conversion is calculated for every character entered.
+Start by selecting the conversion type among the Mass conversion radio buttons, then type in the amount to be converted in the top edit box, and finally read off the conversion is calculated for every character entered.